crawl/crawl/crawl-ref/docs/crawl_manual.rst

 can never be removed.
 If one of your Demonspawn powers has been augmented by a random mutation, it is displayed in a lighter colour.

-Many a species starts with some special intrinsic features, like the greater speed of Felids or Spriggans, or the claws of Trolls and Ghouls.
+Many a species starts with some special intrinsic feats, like the greater speed of Centaurs or Spriggans, or the eating habits of Trolls, Kobolds and others.
 These are often, but not always, like a preset mutation.
 In case such an innate feature gets amplified by an ordinary mutation, it is displayed in a light blue colour.
-Some of these innate features will provide an activated ability, which can be used with the 'a' command.

 Some mutations are only temporary and will dissipate after slaying more enemies.
 These are listed in purple on the list of mutations, and marked as temporary.